wubw/BinweiBlog/2019/agile_selling.rst

-2019/Agile_Selling
+Agile Selling
 ==================

 .. post:: Jan 27, 2019
-   :tags:
+   :tags: booknotes, sales
-   :category:
+   :category: Business

-There is new challenge to sell.
-Buyers have changed.
-They don't need you anymore.
+There is new challenge to sell since buyers have changed.
 When they have an issue, they go online to research their problem.
 Buyers self-educate, leaving the seller totally out of the loop.
 Without deep buyer understanding, it's increasingly difficult to get business.
 You're dealing with educated people who want conversations and collaboration, not pitches of any sort.

 You know what buyers pick as the differentiator in their decisions?
 The sales experience itself.
 To become the differentiator, you need to always be learning.
 We need to provide value in every conversation and manage the customer experience.
 Learning agility is your only sustainable competitive advantage.

 .. contents::

-Reframing failures
+Reframing Failures
 ====================

 Turn the sales problem into a challenge rather than a personal problem.